Conflict Is Not The Real Problem

 Can couples therapy help a broken relationship?

 Yes.
-Couples therapy can help a broken relationship, ongoing relationship issues, and deeper relationship difficulties, especially when old hurts from the past keep showing up in the present.
+Couples therapy, marriage counseling, or premarital counseling can help a broken relationship, ongoing relationship issues, and deeper relationship difficulties, especially when old hurts from the past keep showing up in the present.
 A licensed marriage and family therapist in private practice can offer support, help couples develop better repair habits, and teach them how to repair effectively.
 Professional help is often the key when couples feel stuck, need a fresh start, or want to protect the relationship as a non-negotiable part of life.

 Why do couples get stuck in the same fight?